All Episodes

 And I guess that this will happen sometimes.

-The reason it won't die is because there are partisans lying, deceptive partisans who are out there in the Obama camp trying to make you believe that she didn't say it or she didn't mean it when she absolutely said it and absolutely meant it.
+That the reason that you're hearing this quote that won't die, the reason it won't die, is because there are partisans, lying, deceptive partisans who are out there in the Obama camp trying to make you believe that she didn't say it or she didn't mean it when she absolutely said it and absolutely meant it.

 Hi, Mark.